openssl/project/PROJECT-HANDBOOK.md

 the project stays on track and delivers consistent value.

 ### 7. WG:
-WG stands for Working Group, a broader collective encompassing OpenSSL engineers and members of the OpenSSL Management Committee (OMC).
+WG stands for Working Group, a broader collective encompassing OpenSSL project paid and volunteer resources.
 This expansive group enhances the project's comprehensive view, which includes a traditional Kanban board employed to manage and monitor the progress of OpenSSL Project's administrative and governance tasks.
 However, some of these tasks, containing sensitive data, may not be publicly visible due to confidentiality requirements.
 As a group, we are committed to operating openly and transparently, hence everything that can be made public will be made public.

 ### 8. OMC:
 The OMC view refers to a dedicated board to manage and track tasks specific to